The Biggest Box-Office Hit the Year You Were Born

 A biblical epic based on the life of Moses and his receiving of the Ten Commandments.

-Take a look back at the 10 best Marilyn Monroe movies.
+For more ’50s classics, take a look back at the 10 best Marilyn Monroe movies.

 1954: White Christmas